This post may contain affiliate links. You can read my disclosure page for more information.

 Sometimes we also froth some milk and add that on top.
 Gilding the lily?
 No such thing. 🙂 We have the Aeroccino Frother that came with our Nespresso coffee machine, so we use that.
 It does a wonderful job of frothing the milk to a silky consistency.
 And don’t forget the Hug Mug. 🙂

 If you are ever in the Washington, D.C. area, please do yourself a favor and make a stop at Le Pain Quotidien.
 Have some hot chocolate and Belgian waffles.
 You won’t regret it.
-A colleague of my husband was taking his family to Washington, D.C. earlier this year and asked me for a list of things to do.
+A colleague of my husband’s was taking his family to Washington, D.C. earlier this year and asked me for a list of things to do because we lived in Northern Virginia for several years.
 I gave him all the usual suggestions for things to see, and told him to take his kids to Le Pain Quotidien for breakfast for waffles and hot chocolate.

 After they got back from their trip I got a note from him thanking me for all the suggestions and he said the waffles and hot chocolate were his kids’ favorite part of the whole trip. 🙂 Good to know it’s not just us who thinks that hot chocolate is perfection.